-7.1 Limitation on the amount of cabin baggage
+7.1 Limitations on the amount of cabin baggage

-- 7.1.1 Air carriers and airport managing bodies should: - ensure that all their personnel, including those employed by any sub-contractor, providing direct assistance to persons with disabilities and PRMs have knowledge of how to meet the needs of persons with various disabilities or mobility impairments; - provide disability-equality and disability-awareness training to all their personnel working at the airport who deal directly with the travelling public; - ensure that, upon recruitment, all new employees attend disability related training and that personnel receive refresher training courses when appropriate.
+Air carriers and airport managing bodies should:

+- ensure that all their personnel, including those employed by any sub-contractor, providing direct assistance to persons with disabilities and persons with reduced mobility have knowledge of how to meet the needs of persons with various disabilities or mobility impairments; - provide disability-equality and disability-awareness training to all their personnel working at the airport who deal directly with the travelling public; - ensure that, upon recruitment, all new employees attend disability related training and that personnel receive refresher training courses when appropriate.

-7.1.2 In order to:
+In order to:

-- meet safety requirements in respect of baggage storage in aircraft cabins; - ease the processing of cabin baggage at security check points and ensure passenger flow; - avoid last-minute refusals of cabin baggage at the gate of the aircraft with a subsequent reloading of such baggage into the aircraft hold due to storage capacity restrictions in the aircraft cabin; and - avoid last-minute refusals of cabin baggage at commuter aircraft due to storage restrictions in the aircraft hold/cabin.
+- Meet safety requirements in respect of baggage storage in aircraft cabins; - Ease the processing of cabin baggage at security check points and ensure passenger flow; - Avoid last-minute refusals of cabin baggage at the gate of the aircraft with a subsequent reloading of such baggage into the aircraft hold due to storage capacity restrictions in the aircraft cabin; and - Avoid last-minute refusals of cabin baggage at commuter aircraft due to storage restrictions in the aircraft hold/cabin.